 “Hoo, Hoo” knew birding for owls could be so much fun!
 Winters can be long in the Algoma Region due to short daylight, frigid temperatures and mountains of snow but winter is a great time to get out looking for owls!

 It has been a banner season in Algoma Country for many different species of owls in the area.
 Various species of owls have been spotted in Sault Ste.
-Marie, north of Sault Ste.
-Marie in the Goulais River area but most have been found east of the Sault on St. Joseph Island, in Tarbutt and Johnson Townships as well as Bruce Mines, Thessalon, Iron Bridge, Blind River and Elliott Lake.
+Marie, in the Goulais River area but most have been found east of the Sault on St. Joseph Island, in Tarbutt and Johnson Townships as well as Bruce Mines, Thessalon, Iron Bridge, Blind River and Elliot Lake.

 Algoma has a very active and wonderful birding community with many birders belonging to the Facebook Group called “Algoma District Birding”.
 Carter Dorscht is the administrator of this group and runs his own touring business called “Dorscht Birding”.

 Carter is very well known in Algoma for his knowledge of birding and his work at the Kensington Conservancy.
 If you want private or group tours to find bird species in Algoma, he is your go-to.

 Birding is fun and enjoyable but finding an owl is exhilarating and hard work.
 It takes a lot of studying the different species, habitats, and times of day and year to find them.
 I use a few resources to help me in my quest.
 Books that I have read to acquire some knowledge are: Peterson Field Guide to Birds of Eastern and Central North America by Roger Tory Peterson, First Field Guide Birds by Audubon and The Best Places to Bird in Ontario by Kenneth Burrell & Michael Burrell